What price euro?

-Technically, the euro was launched on January 1, 1999, although euro notes and coins started circulating in January of 2002.
-The first gold price recorded in 1999 was €7,879 euros per Kg—or €7.88 euros per gram (we’ll use euros per gram as the gold price in the remainder of this article).
+Technically, the euro was launched on 1 January 1999, although euro notes and coins started circulating in January 2002.
+The first gold price recorded in 1999 was €7,879 per kg—or €7.88 per gram (we’ll use euros per gram as the gold price in the remainder of this article).
 By now, the gold price has crossed €51 euros per gram.
 A new all-time high.

 Over the course of 20 years, the price of gold in euros has increased by 555%.
-From a historic perspective the euro is a young currency, but already lost 85% of its value against gold.
+From a historical perspective, the euro is a young currency but it has already lost 85% of its value against gold.
 This reveals the instability of fiat money.

-To evaluate by how much the euro has devalued against gold, it must be measured in gold terms (because a currency can’t devalue by more than 100%).
-In 1999 it took 0.13 gram to buy one euro; today only 0.02 gram.
+To evaluate how much the euro has devalued against gold, you must measure it in gold terms (because a currency can’t devalue by more than 100%).
+In 1999 it took 0.13 grams to buy one euro; today only 0.02 grams.
 The result is that the euro lost 85% of its value versus gold.
-In the chart below you can see the euro’s descent versus gold since 1999.
+In the chart below, you can see the euro’s descent versus gold since 1999.

 Measuring the value of currencies against each other is interesting, but most important is what this means for the purchasing power of currencies locally.
 The end goal of every participant in the economy is goods and services.
 What truly matters for a currency is its purchasing power.
 We will compare the purchasing power of euros versus gold in the eurozone.

-Many people think that euros only lose purchasing power when a bank needs to be paid to store the euros.
-In other words, if the interest rate on a bank account is negative.
-This is called “the money illusion.”
+Many people think that euros only lose purchasing power when a bank needs to be paid to store the euros; in other words, if the interest rate on a bank account is negative.
+This is called “the money illusion”.
 In reality, one has to subtract consumer price inflation from the interest rate, to arrive at the real interest rate.
-For the sake of simplicity, let's say the current interest rate for most savers is zero, minus one percent inflation, is -1%.
+For the sake of simplicity, let's say the current interest rate for most savers is zero minus one percent inflation, that is –1%.
 Currently, euros approximately lose 1% of their purchasing power per year.

 Now, let’s have a look at gold.
-Over the past 12 months the gold price has increased by 39%.
-Subtracted by 1% inflation, is 38%.
-In one year the purchasing power of gold has increased by 38% in the eurozone (minus storage costs, that is).
-However, the gold price doesn’t go up by 39% every year, it can even go down for some years.
-Nevertheless, gold’s purchasing power has greatly increased over the past 20 years.
-Which is why physical gold should be seen as a long-term reserve asset.
+Over the past 12 months, the gold price has increased by 39%, making the total 38% after subtracting the 1% inflation.
+In one year, the purchasing power of gold has increased by 38% in the eurozone (minus storage costs, that is).
+However, the gold price doesn’t go up by 39% every year; it can even go down for some years.
+Nevertheless, gold’s purchasing power has greatly increased over the past 20 years, which is why physical gold should be seen as a long-term reserve asset.